jwt625/VoiceModeTranscript/README.md

 - **Port 5001 in use**: Kill existing processes with `lsof -ti:5001 | xargs kill -9`
 - **No sessions visible**: Check if any recording sessions have been completed
 - **Database errors**: Ensure SQLite database file has proper permissions
+- **Duplicate transcripts**: Fixed in July 2025 - ensure you're using the latest modular frontend
+- **Recording not stopping**: Fixed in July 2025 - backend now properly responds to stop commands

 ### File Locations
 - **Database**: `transcripts.db` in project root